MrSep01/Social-Media-API/README.md

 ## License & Contribution 📜

-Contributions are welcome!
-This project is open-source and available under the MIT License.
+This project is open for contributions and is licensed under the MIT License.

+## Contact 📞

+For any inquiries, feel free to contact at sep.alamouti@sepalamouti.com